Broker Check

 Why is estate planning important?

 The importance of estate planning cannot be overstated.
 Do you care what happens with your money and assets after you pass away?
 Chances are, the answer is a resounding ‘yes’!
-Proper estate planning can create generational wealth, in some cases changing the trajectory of a family’s future, or simply keep belongings within the family and avoid internal conflict upon the death of a family member.
-In order to truly ensure that your wishes are honored after your death, proper estate planning is imperative..
-Want to keep your family home in the family for generations to come?
-Want to ensure that the family farm stays in the family?
-Want your grandson to inherit your truck?
+Proper estate planning can create generational wealth, in some cases changing the trajectory of a family’s future.
+It can also keep belongings within the family and avoid conflict upon the death of a family member.
+In order to truly ensure that your wishes are honored after your death, proper estate planning is imperative.
+Maybe you want to keep your home in the family for generations to come, or you want to ensure that the family farm stays in the family.
+Perhaps you want your grandchild to inherit your truck.
 Financial estate planning is key to ensuring that these things happen and that your loved ones are taken care of when you pass.

 Four key elements of estate planning:

-- Trust – A trust is a legal entity that owns your assets and can be created while you are alive or created upon your death through your Last Will & Testament.
-The terms of the trust allow you to stipulate how the assets will be managed and distributed, as well as who will benefit from the trust.
+• Trust – A trust is a legal entity that can be created while you are alive or created upon your death through your Last Will & Testament.
+The terms of the trust allow you to stipulate what assets will be owned by the trust, how the assets will be managed and distributed, and who will benefit from the trust.

 What is the difference between an estate planner and a financial planner?

 An estate planner focuses solely on what happens to your assets and finances upon your death, while a financial planner is focused on managing your finances and assets while you are alive.
-There are financial planners who specialize in estate planning and, at Plan 4, Inc., we have a diverse team equipped to meet for your estate planning needs.
+There are financial planners who specialize in estate planning and, at Plan 4, Inc., we have an experienced team equipped to meet all your estate planning and financial planning needs.

 Estate Planning Basics